baicalin/tf2-gan-1/Conditioned WGAN-GP/README.md

-See [FiLM: Visual Reasoning with a General Conditioning Layer](https://arxiv.org/pdf/1709.07871.pdf) for details regarding FiLM and [Improved Training of Wasserstein GANs](https://arxiv.org/pdf/1704.00028.pdf) for details regarding WGAN-GP
+See [FiLM: Visual Reasoning with a General Conditioning Layer](https://arxiv.org/pdf/1709.07871.pdf) for details regarding FiLM and [Improved Training of Wasserstein GANs](https://arxiv.org/pdf/1704.00028.pdf) for details regarding Conditioned WGAN-GP

 ## Training
 ```